-The Spencer water supply obtains its water from a shallow “alluvial aquifer” that is less than 100 feet deep.
+The Spencer water supply obtains its water from a shallow “alluvial aquifer”.
 An alluvial aquifer is a geological formation capable of yielding enough water to supply a well or spring.
 The Ocheyedan-Little Sioux alluvial aquifer, where Spencer Municipal Utilities wells are located, has been determined to be highly susceptible to contamination because the characteristics of the aquifer and overlying materials allow contaminants to move through the aquifer fairly quickly.

 SMU’s wells will be most susceptible to activities such as: underground storage tanks, industrial sites, and hazardous water generators.

-To help protect Spencer’s groundwater supply, Spencer Municipal Utilities and the City of Spencer implemented a “Wellhead Protection Program” in 1998.
+To help protect Spencer’s groundwater supply, Spencer Municipal Utilities has been working to implement a “Wellhead Protection Program”.
 SMU has evaluated the characteristics of the aquifer, and has begun taking steps to protect it.
 The Iowa Department of Natural Resources has also conducted a detailed evaluation of the sourcewater.
-Both documents are available for review at Spencer Municipal Utilities, or you may call us with questions at 712.580.5800.
+Both documents are available for review at Spencer Municipal Utilities, or you may call us with questions at 580-5800.

 Water is one of the most unique substances on Earth.
 It is the only compound on our planet that can exist as a solid, a liquid, and a gas simultaneously.
 Water is one of the few things we truly cannot live without.